yeojz/with-middleware/README.md

 ## About

-`with-middleware` provides the ability to add middleware support to prop functions.
-As such this library also goes well with the usage of the `withState` higher-order component from `recompose`.
+`with-middleware` provides the ability to add middleware support to function props.

-The API follows closely with that of `redux`, giving you the ability to quickly re-use some of the middlewares that were written for redux in a single component.
+The API follows closely with that of `redux`, giving you the ability to quickly re-use some of the middlewares that were written for redux, in a single component.

-If you want to use `withReducer` from `recompose`, there are some caveats listed in the examples section.
+This library goes well with the usage of the `withState` higher-order component from `recompose`.
+Changes will be required if you're using `withReducer` from `recompose`.

 ## Installation